Shopping online for groceries has quickly grown from a niche curiosity to a regular habit for many (especially during the COVID-19 pandemic).

 In particular, all or some of the following 6 elements of successful “No Results” pages will help many users get back on track:

-  For inspiration on On-Site Search consider looking closer at Albertsons, which has a “decent” search performance.
+For inspiration on On-Site Search consider looking closer at Albertsons, which has a “good” search performance.

-  When online Grocery site users proceed to the product page, they will likely have a reasonably decent experience, on par with other e-commerce retail sites.
+When online Grocery site users proceed to the product page, they will likely have a reasonably good experience, on par with other e-commerce retail sites.

 Product imagery is functional, descriptions tend to be rich with cooking methods and ingredients, and spec sheets are consistently implemented with easily scannable information.
 User reviews are also present on many of the sites, aiding users in their decision-making.

 That said, as users get closer to adding items to their cart and entering the checkout process, they may run into friction interpreting the page layout, saving products of interest, assessing cross-sells, and fully understanding the “Buy” section and their place within the hierarchy of the site.

 On many product pages, users must contend with a great deal of information and page elements — the product image gallery, product descriptions and specifications, cross-sells, and sitewide banners, to name a few.

 During desktop and mobile usability testing, we observed that, with so much competing for their attention on product details pages, users can easily become disoriented and lose track of the primary call to action: the “Add to Cart” button.